-On behalf of Kadish & Anthony Law Group posted in estate administration & probate on Monday, February 13, 2017.
+On behalf of Kadish & Associates Law Group posted in estate administration & probate on Monday, February 13, 2017.

 If you see injustice or unfairness, you’re supposed to speak out, right?
 What happens when the injustice you see relates to the estate of a friend or loved one, and you believe that the will that has been filed isn’t actually valid.
 Perhaps the information in the will just seems bizarre and isn’t in line at all with what you knew about the person’s wishes.
 Maybe you even know about another possible will and thing that one is the valid one.
 What do you do about these concerns?

 On the surface, the answer seems easy: You contest the will.
 In reality, not everyone is going to have the same luck contesting a will.
 In fact, bringing a contest simply because you think things seem “fishy” isn’t likely to get you very far in the courts.